Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Newmarket, placing the area among the bottom 25% of areas assessed nationally

-Newmarket has received approximately 9 dwelling approvals per year.
-Between financial years FY-21 and FY-25, 46 homes were approved, with an additional 3 approved so far in FY-26.
-Over the past five financial years, an average of 1.1 people moved to the area for each dwelling built.
-However, this has increased to 41.2 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+Newmarket has received around 9 dwelling approvals per year.
+Between FY21 and FY25, 46 homes were approved, with an additional 5 approved so far in FY26.
+Over the past five financial years, approximately 1.1 people moved to the area for each dwelling built.
+However, this number increased to 41.2 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.

-The average construction value of new homes is $525,000, indicating a focus on the premium market.
-This year, $17.5 million in commercial approvals have been registered.
-Compared to Greater Brisbane, Newmarket has significantly lower construction levels, at 76.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established dwellings.
-The area's building activity consists of 80.0% detached houses and 20.0% townhouses or apartments, maintaining its traditional suburban character with a focus on family homes.
+The average construction value of new homes is $525,000, suggesting a focus on premium developments.
+In FY26, $17.5 million in commercial approvals have been registered.
+Compared to Greater Brisbane, Newmarket has significantly lower construction levels (76.0% below the regional average per person), which generally supports stronger demand and values for established dwellings.
+This activity is also under the national average, suggesting the area's established nature and potential planning limitations.
+The building activity shows 80.0% detached houses and 20.0% townhouses or apartments, maintaining Newmarket's traditional suburban character with a focus on family homes.

 Interestingly, developers are building more traditional houses than the current mix suggests (55.0% at Census), indicating strong demand for family homes despite density pressures.
-Newmarket has approximately 2243 people per dwelling approval, demonstrating an established market.
-Population forecasts indicate that Newmarket will gain 739 residents by 2041.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+The location has approximately 2243 people per dwelling approval, demonstrating an established market.
+Population forecasts indicate Newmarket will gain 739 residents by 2041.
+If current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development